Ottoman ironclad Muin-i Zafer: Design

 Muin-i Zafer was 68.9 m long between perpendiculars, with a beam of 10.9 m and a draft of 5 m.
 The hull was constructed with iron, incorporated a partial double bottom, and displaced 2362 MT normally and 1399 MT BOM.
 She had a crew of 15 officers and 130 enlisted men.

-The ship was powered by a single horizontal compound engine which drove one screw propeller.
+The ship was powered by a single horizontal compound steam engine which drove one screw propeller.
 Steam was provided by four coal-fired box boilers that were trunked into a single funnel amidships.
 The engine was rated at 2200 ihp and produced a top speed of 12 kn, though by 1877 she was only capable of 10 kn.
 Decades of poor maintenance had reduced the ship's speed to 8 kn by 1892.
 Muin-i Zafer carried 220 MT of coal.
 A supplementary brigantine rig was also fitted.

 The ship was armed with a battery of four 228 mm muzzle loading guns mounted in a central, armored casemate, two guns per side.
 The guns were positioned so as to allow any two to fire directly ahead, astern, or to either broadside.
 The ship's armored belt was 5 to 6 in thick, with the thicker portion above the waterline and the thinner below.
 The belt extended 0.6 m (2 ft) above the line and 1.2 m (4 ft) below, and was capped with 3 in thick transverse bulkhead at either end.
 The casemate had heavy armor protection, with the gun battery protected by 152 mm of iron plating.